-Over the course of the last few years, companies steered through dynamic waters in deciding whether to have their data integration architecture on-premise or in the cloud.
+Over the course of the last few years, companies steered through dynamic waters.
+They had to decide whether they will have their data integration architecture on-premise or in the cloud.
 Many are slowly transitioning to cloud-based architecture by deploying a hybrid model.
 Every model has its pros and cons, but one thing is inevitable – on-premises is becoming the new legacy.

 Data integration is the process of combining data from different sources into a single, unified view and is an important part of any organization’s IT infrastructure.
 Integration begins with the ingestion process and includes steps such as cleansing, ETL mapping, and transformation.
 Data integration ultimately enables analytics tools to produce effective, actionable business intelligence.

 It all comes down to quality data and data completeness.

 The more applications you use, the more time (and money) you lose

 The old legacy systems are often difficult to replace, so companies prefer to add new applications, rather than replace old ones.
 This led to an explosion of apps being used in a business environment.
 Today, companies of all sizes and from all industries deal with increasingly hybrid and distributed data environments with siloed data.

 As a result, every company now becomes a “software” company.
 In January 2020, we reported that a typical mid-sized company houses 900 applications, which leads to a problem of app fragmentation.
 The trend didn’t stop and as of April 2020, that number jumped to 1000.
 Some of that is also due to sudden change in work models, where employees had to work from home and use more applications than before.